 When trying to ascertain whether or not leasing a business van would be beneficial for your company, there are a number of factors that come into play and should be considered.

 First of all, you should find out how much is the required down payment, and what the sales tax would be on the leasing transaction.
 The length of the lease will also be important because you’ll want to know exactly how long you will be driving the same vehicle before turning it over in favor of a new one.

 You should do some research and find out the manufacturer’s suggested retail price of the vehicle, as well as the final negotiated price.
 Finally, you should determine what the van’s value will be at the end of the leasing term.

 The negotiations for a lease with any dealership will generally include two main options, those being either an open lease or a closed lease.

 An open lease is generally associated with commercial vehicles, and this would be the one you would be most interested in for your business.
-With this type of lease, you would be paying the difference between the van’s eventual estimated resale value, and its actual resale value when the term of the lease expires.
+With this type of lease, you pay the difference between the van’s eventual estimated resale value, and its actual resale value when the term of the lease expires.

-If the van has been driven more than the estimated mileage, that will have the effect of depressing the resale value, and it will result in higher costs for your company.
+If you drive more than the estimated van mileage, that will have the effect of depressing the resale value, and it will result in higher costs for your company.

 On the other hand, a closed lease would only require you to pay for the extra mileage and any unusual damages which had occurred to the vehicle.

 Prior to entering into a lease agreement, it will be necessary to estimate the annual mileage you will put on the van.